1.

 16.

-Jeana provides invaluable
+Jeana provided invaluable

 support and advice to the other foreign teachers and residents of Miharu.
 She